Contemplative Arts Festival of Saskatoon

 A bowl of soup and fried bannock.
 The soup looks rich and chunky with tomatos, vegetables and macaroni.

-We will share a lunch of soup and bannock together.
-Donations welcome, suggested $5 per person.
+We will share a lunch of soup and bannock together, prepared by Andréa Ledding from her Métis family recipes.

 Location: Schnell Hall, lower level.